hamishwillee/multidocsify_test/docs/README.md

   ```
 - The text for an image link is turned into figure text.
   Do NOT include image text for images in bullets, as this pulls them out of place in the rendered doc.
+- Tables with images suck.
+In fact tables suck.
+But they are still useful.

 ## Build Toolchain